Liz McHardy, MBA – CEO

 James McHardy – CFO

-Jamie is CFO and partner at Lura and has over 9 years of financial and business management experience.
+Jamie is CFO and partner at Lura and has over 13 years of financial and business management experience.
 He is responsible for the day-to-day and long term financial planning and success of the business.
 His business philosophy mirrors his personal philosophy and that is to deal with people and finances with integrity and honesty.
-He has an undergraduate degree from King’s College at the University of Western Ontario and holds various board member positions with a number of volunteer and committee groups across the GTHA.
+Jamie is also a registered real estate salesperson practicing in Hamilton and area (jamiemchardy.com).
+He has an undergraduate degree from King’s College at the University of Western Ontario and has held various board member positions with a number of volunteer and committee groups across the GTHA.

 Senior Consultants and Associates